 The germination time for almost grass seeds typically ranges between 5 and 30 days, depending upon the type of grass.
 Here are the estimated expected germination times for common turf grass species under ideal conditions:

 In general, cool-season grasses are quicker to germinate than warm-season grass types.
-Among cool-season grasses, Ryegrass germinates very quickly while Kentucky Bluegrass takes the longest time to germinate.
+Among cool-season grasses, Rye Grass germination time is one of the quickest, while Kentucky Bluegrass takes the longest time to germinate.

 “A lawn of Kentucky bluegrass is often considered the lawn by which all other lawns are judged.
 Characterized by the deep green/blue color and the fine texture, Kentucky bluegrass is as durable as it is good looking.”The Lawn Bible: How to Keep It Green, Groomed, and Growing Every Season of the Year, by David R. Mellor, Fenway Park’s Master Groundskeeper

 Warm-season grasses will take at least a week or two to germinate, with Zoysia grass generally taking the longest amount of time to germinate.
-The long germination times of warm-season grasses is one of the reason many homeowners opt to buy plugs of existing plants rather than grass seed: Zenith® Zoysia Grass Plugs.
+The long germination times of warm-season grasses are one of the reasons many homeowners opt to buy plugs of existing plants rather than grass seed.